-The Advanced Rock program is comprised of a series of eleven lectures, given by knowledgeable speakers with hands-on demos or exercises where appropriate.
-There are eight weekend field sessions, coordinated and taught by skilled, experienced climbers.
-There is also an invitation to rock climbing outings post-class in the spring through fall where you can practice your new found skills.
+The Advanced Rock program is comprised of eleven lectures by knowledgeable speakers with hands-on demos or exercises where appropriate.
+There are seven weekend field sessions plus one optional field session, each coordinated and taught by skilled, experienced climbers.
+There is also an invitation to rock climbing outings post-class in the spring through fall where you can practice your new skills.

-The Advanced Rock program offers you the opportunity to meet new and experienced rock climbers, as you learn about climbing areas and destinations.
-It affords you a supportive group for learning new skills and challenging yourself to grow as a climber.
+The Advanced Rock program offers you the opportunity to meet new and experienced rock climbers as you learn about climbing areas and destinations.
+It's a supportive group for learning new skills and challenging yourself to grow as a climber.
 And don't forget, lots of fun!

 |Advanced Rock Skills|

 |Planning & Execution|